txstate-etc/blogwow/README.txt

 apart if you like though I do not recommend that.

-Comments or questions about the plugin should go to Aaron Zeckoski (aaronz@vt.edu)
+Comments or questions about the plugin should go to Sakai Dev (sakai-dev@apereo.org)